Skip to main content

 Jessica Rapson joined CMCI in 2013.
 She has previously been a lecturer at Royal Holloway, London South Bank University and Goldsmiths College, where she completed her PhD.
 Jessica holds a BA (Hons) in Critical Fine Art Practice (University of Brighton) and an MA in Cultural Memory (University of London).
 She has previously worked in Collections Management at Brighton Museum and the Wallace Collection, London.

 Jessica has published widely on memory, commemoration and difficult heritage, including the monograph Topographies of Suffering: Buchenwald, Babi Yar, Lidice (Berghahn 2015), and edited collections on transcultural and planetary memory.
 She is a partner in the London Consortium for Cultural Memory Studies and the Mnemonics network for Memory Studies.
+Jessica has co-organised several conferences and seminars, including Transcultural Memory, Education and Memory, Memory and Restitution, and a series of events on memory and climate change for the project the Natural History of Memory.
+She is currently co-chair of the “Transformation of the Environment” working group of the Slow Memory COST Action.

 Research Interests and PhD Supervision

-• Cultural memory and the politics of commemorative landscape
+• Cultural memory

-• Culture, climate change and environmental and nuclear disaster
+• Culture, climate change and environmental memory

-• ‘Difficult’ heritage, dark tourism and cultural diplomacy
+• ‘Difficult’ heritage and dark tourism

 Teaching